 will be administered there.

-will be approximately four online quizzes, administered through E-Learning.
+be approximately four online quizzes, administered through E-Learning.
+You

-You will have three tries for each quiz (with questions randomly generated)
+will have three tries for each quiz (with questions randomly generated) over

-over a period of several days.
-Each quiz will be worth 10 points, for a total
+a period of several days.
+Each quiz will be worth 10 points, for a total of

-of 40 points.
-Hopefully these quizzes will serve the purpose of improving
+40 points.
+Hopefully these quizzes will serve the purpose of improving your

-your grade in the class, as well as be an important tool in learning the
+grade in the class, as well as be an important tool in learning the material

-material for the course.
-Quiz dates and details will be announced in class.
+for the course.
+Quiz dates and details will be announced in class and the

 Suggested Homework Problems will appear on the website.
 They will help